Standard Deviation Calculator

 Practical applications and examples

-Standard deviations have an array of practical uses, most notably linked to statistics and measurements, which is why this standard deviation calculator is in our "Statistics" category.
+Standard deviations have an array of practical uses, most notably linked to statistics and measurements, which is why this online tool is in our "Statistics" category.

-One reason the standard deviation of the mean (standard error of the mean, SEM) is the statistic of choice (and why we show it in our standard deviation calculator) is that it is usually normally distributed, even if the underlying data is not.
+One reason the standard deviation of the mean (standard error of the mean, SEM) is the statistic of choice is that it is usually normally distributed, even if the underlying data is not.
 Thus, very often it is the mean of the experimental data which is compared to the expected mean and standard deviation of the mean, not individual data points.

 Standard deviation of the price fluctuations of a financial asset (stock, bond, property, etc.) is widely used to estimate the amount of risk of single assets or asset portfolios by financial managers and academic papers.
 This is, however, a hotly debated issue with many prominent financial practitioners denouncing the equation of risk and standard deviation.
-A popular technical analysis tool - the Bollinger Bands, is effectively plotting lines 2 standard deviations in either direction from the mean price of a given rolling period.
+A popular technical analysis tool - the Bollinger Bands, is effectively plotting lines calculated so that they are two standard deviations in either direction from the mean price of a given rolling period.

-Since standard deviation and other statistical tools only apply to stationary series, and financial data is non-stationary, it needs to be transformed by removing trend, seasonality, and auto-correlation from the data, usually by way of differencing using complex regressions like ARIMA (AutoRegressive Integrated Moving Average) and exponential smoothing models.
+Since standard deviation and other statistical tools only apply to stationary series, and some financial data is non-stationary, it needs to be transformed by removing trend, seasonality, and auto-correlation from the dataset, usually by way of differencing using complex regressions like ARIMA (AutoRegressive Integrated Moving Average) and exponential smoothing models.